How to get a parkrun barcode on a Garmin watch, an Apple Watch, or your smartphone

 Step 5 – Show the parkrun QR code on the Watch

-For those of you who have An Apple Watch, your parkrun pass will already be in the Watch’s wallet.
+For those of you who have an Apple Watch, your parkrun pass will be automatically copied to it from the iPhone Wallet.
 There is normally nothing else to do.
 If you’ve never used the wallet on your watch you might have to go through the process of adding a credit/debit card and setting up a pin number.
 You only have to enter the pin number once after putting on the watch so it is no huge inconvenience and it’s for security in any case.

-To show your pass to the parkrun Volunteer, simply double press the large side button on the Apple Watch.
-Scroll to your parkrun pass with the Watch’s digital crown, as shown below, and then tap to show the QR code to the Volunteer.
+To show your pass to the parkrun Volunteer, simply double-press the large side button on the Apple Watch.
+Scroll to your blue parkrun pass with the Watch’s digital crown, as shown below, and then tap to show the QR code to the Volunteer.
 Simple!

 How to get your parkrun barcode onto your Garmin Watch